Ornithoptera goliath: Conservation

 The villagers of New Guinea farm these butterflies as a means of generating income, often by selling the specimens to foreign collectors.
-Harvesting the butterflies is legal given that a permit is obtained.
+Harvesting the butterflies is legal so long as a permit is obtained.
 Butterfly farming allows the villagers to acquire income from the environment without destroying it, preventing damage to wild populations of an uncommon butterfly.
 In his 1983 report to the Department of Primary Industries, Papua New Guinea, M.J.
 Parsons wrote that "Ironically it is now becoming an accepted fact that the very demand for Ornithoptera is one of the main assets which will ensure their future survival if they can be exploited in the correct way."

 A mosaic gynandromorph specimen of this species, sold by a Taiwanese dealer for US$28,000 in July 2006, possibly set the world record for the highest price paid for a butterfly.

 The Goliath birdwing is listed on CITES Appendix II, limiting the international exportation of the species to those who are granted a permit.
 The IUCN has classified this butterfly as a species of "least concern", but does not have a known population trend.